 The cheapest move in AEO is also the one no tracker will prompt you to make: confirm the answer engines can actually read your pages.
 A blocked crawler or a JavaScript-only render produces the same zero in a citation report as weak content, and only one of those is fixed by buying a tool.

-geotoolbox's free AI search scan checks whether the major AI crawlers can fetch and render your pages, and grades how citable each page is, in under a minute.
-Run it first, fix what it flags, then pick a tracker for the job you actually have.
+geotoolbox's free Agent Readiness scan checks whether the major AI crawlers can fetch and render your pages, and the paid Content Analyzer grades how citable each page is.
+Run the free check first, fix what it flags, then pick a tracker for the job you actually have.
 The best AEO tool is worth nothing on a page the engines cannot see.

 Sources